isakshiraj/CampusRights/README.md

 ## Features

 - **Sexual Harassment:** Information on what constitutes sexual harassment, how to report it, and available support resources.
 - **Academic Integrity:** Guidelines on plagiarism, cheating, and other forms of academic misconduct.
-- **Privacy Rights:**
+- **Privacy Rights:** Explains students’ rights related to data protection, personal information, and digital privacy within campus systems.
 - **Financial Aid:** Information on student loans, grants, and financial responsibilities, including how to appeal financial aid decisions.
+- **Anti-Ragging:** Provides details on laws, reporting mechanisms, and support systems to combat ragging and bullying on campus.
+- **GPA Calculator:** An interactive tool that allows students to calculate and encourage for better academic planning.

 ## Technologies Used